anonymous-am-contributor/RLTKF/README.md

 	- implementation of the linear Kalman filter
 	- function to generate simulation scenarios from a given bank of (A, H) matrices.

 - test_functions.py defines all baseline methods used for comparison and provides the evaluation procedures for trained RL agents.
-It includes functions to compute RMSE and to generate plots that compare the performance of the different methods as a function of observability levels.
+It includes functions to compute RMSE and to generate plots that compare the performance of the different methods as a function of observability levels (AS IT IS DONE IN THE FIGURE 2 OF THE PAPER).

 The typical workflow consists of generating a bank of systems, training the RL agent using this bank, and then evaluating its performance against the baseline methods.